HariHaran9209/Search-Mash/README.md

 - Search functionality
 - Data management endpoints

-## 🤝 Contributing
+## 👨‍💻 Developer

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Created by a passionate 16-year-old developer who loves coding and building web applications.
+This project demonstrates the ability to:
+- Implement modern web technologies
+- Create scalable architecture
+- Follow best practices in web development
+- Deliver professional-grade solutions

+## 🔄 Future Development

+This prototype serves as a foundation for future development.
+The project can be expanded with:
+- Additional features based on client requirements
+- Enhanced security measures
+- Performance optimizations
+- Integration with third-party services
+- Custom modules and extensions

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 👨‍💻 Author

-Created by a passionate 16-year-old developer who loves coding and building web applications.

 ## 🙏 Acknowledgments